Kinto/kinto.js/README.md

 4. Reject on any publication conflict detected;
   * If `mode` is set to `Collection.strategy.SERVER_WINS`, no remote data override will be performed by the server;
   * If `mode` is set to `Collection.strategy.CLIENT_WINS`, conflicting server records will be overriden with local changes;
-  * If `mode` is set to `Collection.strategy.NOTIFY`, conflicts will be reported in a Promise rejection.
+  * If `mode` is set to `Collection.strategy.MANUAL`, conflicts will be reported in a Promise rejection.

 **Note:** On any rejection, `sync()` should be called again once conflicts are properly handled.